 Omnipresence is a term often used in religions to describe God(s).
-And whilst it’d be wrong of us to aim for divine-status, every single business should be directing marketing efforts towards it.
+And whilst it’d be wrong of us to aim for divine status, every digital business should be directing marketing efforts towards it.

 In layman’s terms, omnipresence is the ability to be present everywhere, kind of like…oxygen.

-The perfect business example would be Coca-Cola.
-Before I dive any further into this example, ask yourself, how far away from a can of Coca-Cola are you right now?
+The perfect business example would be Coca-Cola, ask yourself, how far away from a can of Coca-Cola are you right now?

-I would bet that 95% of you are within half-a-mile (maximum) of a bottle or can of Coca-Cola (many of you 100m).
-Whenever you need to buy a drink, Coca-Cola are there, whether it’s a shop, bar, restaurant, vending machine, canteen, café, hotel, fast food chain.
+I bet that 95% of you are within half a mile (maximum) of a bottle or can of Coca-Cola (many of you 100m).
+Whenever you need to buy a drink, Coca-Cola is there, whether it’s a shop, bar, restaurant, vending machine, canteen, café, hotel, fast-food chain.

 They are omnipresent.
 And they reap the rewards of it.

-There is no such thing as over-exposure in marketing, but being ‘over-exposed to’ is something that nearly all of us have to deal with every day of our lives.
+There is no such thing as over-exposure in marketing, but being ‘over-exposed to’ is something that all of us have to deal with.